emissary-ingress/emissary/reference/core/resolvers.md

 ### The Consul Resolver

 The Consul Resolver configures Ambassador to use Consul for service discovery.
+When this resolver is used, the `service` defined in a `Mapping` is passed to Consul, along with the datacenter specified, to determine where requests are sent.

 ```yaml
 ---